 How can we find image servers like those in this topic? - Many are built into Manifold and appear in the list when we choose Web Server: imageserver as the Type in the New Data Source dialog as illustrated in the Example: An Imageserver Tutorial topic.
 Others may appear as a default Source string when we choose different types of web servers in the Type box, for example, Web Server: osm.
 For others we must provide a Source string after we choose the Type of web server, for example, for a Web Server: wms or Web Server: arcgisrest type, as illustrated in the Example: Style Applied to an Image Server Image topic.
 As mentioned in that topic, we can use the usual Internet search engines to find web sites with links that provide source strings to connect to various web servers we can use.
 Every day there are more and more.

-Collections of Web Servers - Check the Product Downloads page for pre-packaged project files in Release 9 / Viewer .map format that Manifold publishes which contain collections of dozens of popular web servers data sources.
-Two favorites (visit the Product Downloads page for the latest links, in case links below have changed):
+Collections of Web Servers - Check the Examples page on the Manifold web site. for pre-packaged project files in Release 9 / Viewer .map format that Manifold publishes which contain collections of dozens of popular web servers data sources.
+Two favorites from the Examples page:

 Important: Some web servers, notably TMS servers, use embedded command tokens.
 Use Manifold's custom setting to connect to those.
 See the File - Create - New Data Source topic for how to do that.